Discovering Hidden Artisans in Italian Leather

 1. Giovanna’s Architectural Inspirations: The Buckle Maestro

 In the picturesque town of Vicenza, Giovanna Russo transforms metal and leather into wearable art.
 Her belts are a celebration of Italian landmarks, from the grandeur of the Colosseum to the elegance of Venice’s canals.
-With a keen sense of awareness, Giovanna’s pieces strike a chord with the playful souls of both Rome and Boston.
+With a keen sense of humor, Giovanna’s pieces resonate with the playful souls of both Rome and Boston.

 2. Paolo’s Nostalgic Voyage: Echoes of a Bygone Era